ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/graphql-designer.md

 ## Open the GraphQL Designer

-Use the source code below to create a GraphQL service using the VS Code editor and click on the **Visualize** codeLens, which is placed above the service.
+Use the source code below to create a GraphQL service using the code editor and click on the **Visualize** codeLens, which is placed above the service.

 ```ballerina
 import ballerina/graphql;